kasbuunk/fp/notes/exercises.md

 - `negate`: takes an Num and returns the negation of that Num.

 For examples on usage of these functions, see the Chapter's Spec.

+W3.11

+Tuples and lists are both types that represent an ordered collection of elements, but differ as such:

+- Tuples have a fixed length of values.
+All elements of a particular Tuple type have exactly the same amount of values.
+Lists have a variable, and potentially even infinite, amount of elements.
+- The elements in a Tuple may be of different types.
+The elements of a list must be of the same type.